Personal training is a rewarding profession; it helps you make a good income and allows you to transform lives.

 The actual goal is the resultant health and body composition benefits.

-Most of your clients in this day and age will have weight-loss reasons, but the actual goals are diverse, ranging from management or treatment of metabolic disease, losing weight in order to fit a wedding dress or weight dropping prior to competition for weight classed athletes.
+Most of your clients in this day and age will have weight-loss reasons.
+Still, the goals range from managing or treating metabolic disease, losing weight to fit a wedding dress, or weight dropping before competition for weight-classed athletes.

 Another crucial consideration in establishing the endgame is sustainability.

-A good trainer aims to impact the lifestyle of their clients in a positive way by providing the tools for long term sustainable solutions.
+A good trainer aims to positively impact their clients’ lifestyles by providing the tools for long-term sustainable solutions.

-While client retention is your business M.O, you must act with the skill and integrity that drives your client to a point of learning and habit where they will no longer need you.
+While client retention is your business M.O., you must act with the skill and integrity that drives your clients to the point of learning and habit where they will no longer need you.

 Think of a physician.
 Their goal is to treat and hopefully cure patients so that their services will no longer be required regarding that aspect of health.

-As a trainer, you also want to be able to give your clients their wings so-to-speak.
+As a trainer, you also want to be able to give your clients their wings.

 They should gain an adeptness with their training and routine that allows them to continue without your direct guidance.

-That’s why establishing the endgame should focus on the formation of habits instead of single, isolated outcomes.
+That’s why establishing the endgame should focus on forming habits instead of single, isolated outcomes.

-What I mean by that is there needs to be a clearly defined framework in which your client not only knows their goals and intended outcomes, but knows how to get there.
+There needs to be a clearly defined framework in which your client knows their goals and intended outcomes and knows how to get there.